 - Hands-on experience in network and storage

-Today, network and storage are part and parcel of any IT organization, and hence the DevOps professional should be able to deploy his knowledge of the IT network and storage concepts.
-This comes in handy when there is a need to design solutions that can stand up to the test of scalability, performance and high availability at all times.
+Today, network and storage are part and parcel of any IT organization, and hence the DevOps professional should be able to deploy the acquired knowledge of the IT network and storage concepts.
+This comes in handy when there is a need to design solutions that can stand up to the test of scalability, performance, and high availability at all times.

 - Knowledge of coding goes a long way

-Did you know that coding is one of the few skills that will survive the onslaught of automation that we are seeing all around?
+Do you know, coding is one of the few skills that will survive the onslaught of automation that we are seeing all around?
 So, having a basic knowledge of coding in any of the popular coding language can go a long way.
-It could be having a grasp of Python, Perl, Java, Ruby or any other language.
+It could be having a grasp of Python, Perl, Java, Ruby, or any other language.
 This way, the DevOps professional can be a better bridge between the development and operations teams.
-Everybody knows that today everything is automatized including the server triggering, application installation, configuration and validation processes.
+Everybody knows that today everything is automatized including the server triggering, application installation, configuration, and validation processes.
 So, there has to be a lot of coding that needs to be just right, and it is the responsibility of the DevOps professional to ensure that everything is working smoothly.

 - Soft skills are a must-have

 This is also a primary requirement for the DevOps professional in order to be a bridge between the development and operations teams.
 Since DevOps is more of a cultural shift, there is a need to have right people skills and soft skills in order to get the whole organization move in a well-oiled fashion.
 Since for a long time the development and operations teams were at an arm’s-length, the DevOps principles is bringing about a sea change.

 - Understanding the automation tools

 There are a lot of automation tools and technologies that are being deployed in the DevOps process, and as a DevOps professional we need to be familiar with these sets of tools and be able to deploy them in the DevOps set-up.